cutelabnyc/nested-tuplets/README.md

 }
 ```

-How are these two examples equivalent?
-Well, let's look at how Nestup works.
+Nestup doesn't have an explicit notion of beats or time signatures, it simply divides containers (of time) and generates events.
+So, Nestup could render this rhythm in at least these two ways.
+To understand what these examples are doing, let's look at how Nestup works.

 ## How Nestup Works

 1. Here, we specify a **container** `[]`, with a **size** of 4, with `[4]`.

-2. A container can contain child containers—in our first example, our container contains two containers of equal size, `[]` and `[]`.
+2. A container can contain child containers—in our first example, our container contains two containers, `[]` and `[]`, of equal size.

 3. A container can be subvidided equally using the **subdivider** `{}`.
 In our first example, the first child container is subdivided into 5 subdivisions with `{5}`, and the second child is subdivided into 2 with `{2}`.